Minimum Approach Distance (MAD): A High Voltage Safety Guide

 Restricted Approach Boundary

 Closer to the energized source is the Restricted Approach Boundary.
-This inner boundary represents an area of increased shock likelihood due to the potential for electrical arc-over combined with inadvertent movement.
+This inner boundary represents an area of increased shock likelihood due to the reduced distance to energized parts.
 Only a Qualified Person is permitted to cross this line, and they must do so with appropriate voltage-rated gloves, insulated tools, and other necessary Personal Protective Equipment (PPE).
-An energized work permit is typically required to perform tasks within this boundary.
-Importantly, the 2024 update to NFPA 70E revised the Restricted Approach Boundary distances in Table 130.4(E)(a) to better correlate with the minimum approach distance tables in OSHA 1910.269, creating better harmony between the two key standards.
+Energized work inside the Restricted Approach Boundary is permitted only with documented justification and the required safeguards in place.
+Revisions to NFPA 70E over recent editions have updated approach boundary guidance; consult the latest NFPA 70E tables and OSHA 1910.269 for the current requirements and any alignment for utility-class work.

 Distinguishing Shock Boundaries from the Arc Flash Boundary

 It is critical not to confuse shock boundaries with the Arc Flash Boundary.
 The Limited and Restricted boundaries are designed to prevent a Shock Hazard—electrocution from contact or proximity.
 The Arc Flash Boundary, however, is calculated to protect workers from thermal burn injuries resulting from an arc flash event.
-An arc flash is a violent explosion of energy that can reach temperatures hotter than the sun’s surface.
-The distance of this boundary can be larger or smaller than the shock boundaries, depending on the available fault current and other system characteristics.
-Wearing the correct PPE is essential when crossing any of these boundaries, but the type of PPE differs based on whether the primary hazard is shock or arc flash.
+An arc flash is a rapid release of energy that can cause severe thermal injury.
+The distance of this boundary is determined based on incident energy calculations that account for available fault current and clearing times, and it can be larger or smaller than the shock boundaries depending on those system characteristics.
+The type of PPE needed differs based on whether the primary hazard is shock or arc flash, so the hazard assessment must identify both hazards and select PPE accordingly.

 How to Determine Minimum Approach Distance: OSHA and NFPA 70E Tables

-Determining the correct approach distances is a systematic process that relies on consulting official standards.
-While the National Electrical Code (NEC) primarily addresses installation requirements, it is NFPA 70E and OSHA regulations that provide direct guidance and work practice procedures for establishing these safety-critical distances.
+Determining the correct approach distances is a systematic process that relies on consulting the appropriate standards.
+While the National Electrical Code (NEC) primarily addresses installation requirements, NFPA 70E and OSHA regulations provide direct guidance and work-practice procedures for establishing these safety-critical distances.

 A step-by-step process for a qualified electrician includes: